Here is a summary of all the policies Gov. Sununu and his departments have implemented during the state of emergency.

 - Starting May 11, barbershops and hair salons could open for basic hair services.
 Once again customers and employees must wear facemasks and follow other safety procedures.

 - Starting May 18, restaurants could open limited outdoor dining areas.
-Starting June 15 restaurants will be able to allow indoor dining with tables six feet apart.
-Restaurants in southern counties will only be able to serve at 50% capacity.
+Starting June 15 restaurants could open for indoor dining with tables six feet apart.

 - Starting May 22, non-contact youth sports could practice outdoors in groups of ten or less.
 Players must use their own equipment.
 Starting June 15 outdoor, non-contact amateur and youth sports could expand to groups of up to 50.

 - Starting May 29, behind-the-wheel driver's education could take place with instructors.

 - Starting May 29, churches, synagogues, mosques, and other places of worship could open for in-person services at 40% capacity.
 On June 19 Gov. Sununu bumped up that capacity to 50%.

 - Starting June 1, fitness centers could offer small group classes with adequate social distancing.

 - Starting June 1, personal care services such as acupuncturists and nail salons could open to a limited number of customers.
 There are other safety guidelines.

 - Starting June 1, seacoast beaches could open for transient use, such as swimming, surfing, and running.
 State parking will be limited to 50%.
 On June 5 Gov. Sununu announced that the state would also allow sunbathing on beaches.
 There have been some challenges managing crowds at Hampton beach; on June 29 Gov. Sununu announced a pay increase of $3 per hour for state park staff working in Hampton.